tmp-visual

 ENVR 5350 Climate Dynamics [3 Credit(s)]

 This course covers the dynamics of the atmosphere and ocean and the coupled dynamics, which govern our weather and climate.
 The course will introduce the essential features of the atmosphere and ocean circulation, as well as theories about instabilities in geophysical fluids.
 Knowledge and skills for running weather and climate models and analyzing data are also practiced in the course.
-Fundamental knowledge of (geophysical) fluid dynamics is recommended.
+Background: Fundamental knowledge of (geophysical) fluid dynamics is recommended.

 On successful completion of the course, students will be able to: